VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/step2.md

   * If the word entered is a palindrome, let the user know!

 ## 3.
+* Define a list with 5 fruit.
+* By looping over the first list, create a new list that only has the items from the first list that have an even index position.

+## 4.
 Copy the code below to the start of your python program to generate a random number between 1 and 20:
 ```
 import random